microbecode/evm-connector/README.md

 # EVM Connector

-This tool allows you to interact with any smart contract function on any EVM (Ethereum Virtual Machine) based blockchain, without an ABI.
+This tool allows you to interact with any deployed smart contract function on any EVM (Ethereum Virtual Machine) based blockchain, without an ABI.
 It utilizes your installed browser wallet (MetaMask).

 EVM-based blockchains are for example:
 <ul>